No Refined Sugar, Gluten Free, & Paleo:

 - Soak cashews at least 3 hours or overnight, then drain, rinse with cold water, and set aside.

-- Add all of your crust ingredients into a food processor and blend until well mixed into a fine crumb.
+- Add all of your crust ingredients into a food processor and blend until mixed into a fine crumb.
 It should be crumbly but sticky if you press it together.
 Using your hands press this mix into the bottom of the pan, making sure to spread it evenly and flat around the sides.

 - Once smooth and creamy, scoop 2 1/2 cups of the filling onto the crust, spread evenly with the back of a spoon, then place in the freezer.